Nerve Function Restoration

 Primary Nerve Repair

-• It is done when the nerve ends are clean and close to each other
+- Done when damaged nerve ends are clean and close

 Primary Nerve Repair

-• It is done when the nerve ends are clean and close to each other
+- Done when damaged nerve ends are clean and close

 Nerve Grafting

-• Used when there is a gap between nerve ends that cannot be directly repaired
+- Used when nerve ends cannot be directly connected

 Nerve Grafting

-• Used when there is a gap between nerve ends that cannot be directly repaired
+- Used when nerve ends cannot be directly connected

 Artificial Nerve Tube Repair